-When we do share information with other organisations involved in your care, we do so under a formal agreement about how it will be used and kept confidential.
+When we do share information with other organisations involved in your care, we do so under a formal agreement which sets out how such information will be used and kept confidential.

-We will not disclose your information to any other third parties without your permission unless there are exceptional circumstances, such as if the health and safety of others is at risk or if there is a legislative requirement us to pass on information.
+We will not disclose your information to any other third parties without your permission unless there are exceptional circumstances, such as if the health and safety of others is at risk or if we are subject to a legislative requirement to pass on your personal information.

 Relevant information about you may also be used to help us to:

 - manage finances e.g. billing and costings;